BarberoPablo/Playroom/Readme.md

 ## Alternative link:
 * https://playroom.up.railway.app/

-You can connect to both link and play against yourself
+### You can connect to both links and play against yourself to try it out

-## Project idea:
+# Project idea:

 It is about a web page where connected users can play against each other, the game available right now is "TicTacToe", soon there will be a "Tetris" and a "Draw and guess" game.